A student is investigating changes in respiratory rate during submaximal exercise following an 8-week aerobic training program.

 Sample Answer

-- Validity might be compromised if respiratory rate is measured during inappropriate exercise intensities that don’t reflect aerobic adaptations.
+- Validity might be compromised if measurements occur during inappropriate intensities.

-- Reliability might be compromised if different counting methods are used pre- and post-training.
+- Reliability might be compromised if different methods are used consistently.